 Specific consumer products look exactly the same when they roll off the manufacturing line.
 To satisfy retailer requirements, however, these identical products are wrapped, sealed, tied and packed in dozens, even hundreds, of different ways for presentation on the retail shelf.
-Consumer packaged goods (CPG) companies often outsource product packaging to outside contract packagers, adding a costly and time-consuming step between manufacturing and the distribution center.
+Consumer packaged goods (CPG) companies often outsource custom product packaging to outside contract packagers, adding a costly and time-consuming step between manufacturing and the distribution center.

 CPG companies can streamline their supply chains by integrating final product packaging into existing distribution operations and entrusting the function to the logistics professionals who manage warehousing and transportation.
 Performing final packaging in the DC can reduce combined distribution, packaging and transportation costs by 30%, and can cut at least 7 days in order-to-delivery cycle time.

 Combining Customization with Distribution Saves Money

 There are different types of contract packaging services.
 Primary packaging, such as filling a bottle or wrapping an individual unit, is typically performed as part of the manufacturing process.
 However, since it is not economical to change products on the manufacturing line into variety packs and other configurations for retail display, these kinds of secondary packaging, or co-packing services, are generally done by outside contract packagers.
 It is this final stage of packaging that offers an opportunity for cost-saving integration with distribution operations.

 Combined packaging/distribution has become possible with the increasing sophistication of third-party logistics providers (3PLs), who have invested in the equipment and resources to take on custom product packaging assignments.
 Packaging performed in the 3PL-operated distribution center (DC) eliminates costly runs to outside packagers and shortens the product customization cycle.